 These islands have been utilized by First Nation peoples for generations ( more than 6000 years) and there is ample evidence of their extensive use of the area.
 Kayakers can easily “discover” white midden beaches, culturally modified trees, clam “terraces” and even a petroglyph while exploring the park.
 We ask that you do not alter any of these sensitive native hertiage sites.
 Kayakers have visited these areas for many years and have left nothing but their foot prints, we ask you to continue this treatment of the area.

 This PARK is extremely popular with sea kayakers from around the world.
 Most sea kayakers prefer the southern portion of the park, though increasing numbers are starting to discover the beauty of the northern islands and their protected waterways.

 Telegraph Cove Sea Kayaking can outfit you with sea kayak equipment, communication devices, shuttle boat transport and local knowledge for your kayaking adventure in the Broughton Archipelago.
 Each of these services has a moderate costs attached to it.

-In order to get to “the Indian Group,” from Telegraph Cove you must cross the open waters of Johnstone Strait and Blackfish Sound.
-Both waterways are vast and are frequented by fluctuating tidal flows and large marine traffic vessels.
+In order to get to “the Indian Group,” you must cross the open waters of Johnstone Strait and Blackfish Sound.
+Both waterways are vast and are frequented by fluctuating tidal flows, prevailing winds and large marine traffic vessels.
 Careful planning is strongly advised.
 Traveling further takes you across the transitional waters of the entrance to Knight Inlet from South Broughton into North Broughton.